Visual Arts and Society Minor

 ART 4104: Interpretation of Visual Arts*

-Students select the remaining six credits from a list of cross-disciplinary courses that complement the minor.
+Students select the remaining nine credits from a list of cross-disciplinary courses that complement the minor.
 At least 3 credits must be at the 3000-level and higher.
 For a complete list of elective courses, consult the Registrar checksheet (follow this link, click on 'checksheets', scroll down to Minors, and find the minor checksheet you're interested in).

 Who is it for?